This page about a possible gout cause that's little known, was last reviewed or updated on 9 March 2017.

-Aside from the major causes of gout - insulin resistance, purines, obesity and kidney disease, plus the specialised (specialized) ones such as some transplant drugs and genetic purine abnormalities, and over ten others – there is another proposed one.
+Aside from the major causes of gout - insulin resistance, purines, obesity and kidney disease, plus the specialised (specialized) ones such as some transplant drugs, genetic purine abnormalities, and over ten others – there is another proposed one.
 It receives little attention.
 It was discussed by Dr. Robert Atkins (the Atkins diet) in his book Dr.Atkins Vita-Nutrient Solution and I have seen it proposed on at least one doctor's website.
+What is it ?

 Uric acid is always something we must get down.
 And eventually, if treatment doesn't work, it does immense damage to the body.
 If you've got gout, all you want to do it to get rid of as much uric acid as possible and ensure it doesn't return to trouble causing levels.

-For years, most scientists' understanding of uric acid was that it was a harmless, inert, substance that did nothing except when it crystallised (crystallized) and then of course its salt caused one of the most painful maladies.
+For years, most scientists' understanding of uric acid was that it was a harmless, inert, substance that did nothing except when it crystallised (crystallized) and then of course its salt caused one of the most painful maladies - gout.
 Many medical scientists thought that, apart from its ability to be a gout cause, it was "just there."
 So once was DNA.
-And it was called a waste product.
+And uric acid was called a waste product.

 In the past few years the belief that uric acid causes diseases other than gout has gained greater currency, although precise mechanisms remain unidentified.
 Modern studies have shown that high uric acid predicts high blood pressure and increases the risk of heart attack.